mlpack/ensmallen/doc/optimizers.md

  *An optimizer for [differentiable separable functions](#differentiable-separable-functions).*

  QHAdam is an optimizer which implements the QHAdam Adam algorithm which uses Quasi-Hyperbolic Descent with the Adam Optimizer.
-This Method is the Adam Variant of the Quasi - Hyperbolic Update for Adam.
+This method is the Adam variant of the quasi-hyperbolic update for Adam.
  It replaces the moment estimators of Adam with Quasi - Hyperbolic terms , and with different values of those terms can recover the following Adam Polices QHAdam recovers Adam when ν1 = ν2 = 1
  QHAdam recovers RMSProp when ν1 = 0 and ν2 = 1